I'll admit it ... I'm a stock junkie.

 Investing in quality mutual funds can also allow the individual investor to explore investment options that might otherwise be very difficult, risky, or outright impossible.

-That same rationale can be applied to many other sectors or asset classes, ranging from real estate to commodities.
+That same rationale can be applied to many other sectors or asset classes, from real estate to commodities.
 All of these asset classes have legitimate investment merits, but it can be difficult for the individual investor to participate safely.
 Owning a single real estate investment trust (REIT), for example, exposes you to a lot of company-specific risk.
-In contrast, owning a REIT mutual fund minimizes that risk while providing the diversification benefits of an entire asset class.
+In contrast, owning a REIT mutual fund minimizes that risk, while providing the diversification benefits of an entire asset class.

 And that's why we have Shannon Zimmerman and the Champion Funds team.
 They spend their time panning the river of mutual funds for those few golden nuggets that are worth owning -- and they do a good job of it.

-By now, I've hopefully made my brief case for why even a stock junkie like me would and should own a mutual fund or two.
+By now, I've hopefully made my case for why even a stock junkie like me would and should own a mutual fund or two.
 It's a great way to dip your toes into a much wider investing ocean without the risk of losing a limb to Jaws' second cousin.

 So to all of my fellow stock junkies out there, I say the following: Put away your spreadsheets for a moment, forget about discounted cash flow for just a little while, and take a 30-day free trial of Champion Funds.
 You just might find the right fund to help you take your overall performance up a notch.

 This article was originally published on July 20, 2005.
 It has been updated.